 No one tells you about this side of running your own business.
 You know - the bit where your business isn't make any money...
 You read all the stories of people going from zero to seven figures in a few months - but you don't get to hear about the months and years of struggle that have gone on beforehand.
 The mis-steps, the self-doubt, the failed launches...

-So, I'm hear to tell you; if you're struggling to make money with your business at the moment - perhaps you haven't made any sales at all yet - that doesn't make you a failure.
+So, I'm here to tell you; if your business isn't making money at the moment that doesn't make you a failure.
 We all start somewhere and there is no specific length of time that it's supposed to take.

 That being said, I'm guessing you'd quite like to start earning some money sooner rather than later, so with that in mind, here are 5 things you can do right now to get those sales rolling in...

 1) Review Your Offer

 If you're struggling to sell your product or service, then your business isn't making money, The first question to ask is if your offer is is of value to your audience.